hieuchi911/hieuchi911.github.io/_projects/1_project.md

     Replace OHE targets with context-aware distributions (non-zero probability for other possibilities, e.g. Maths, Arts, English) from a teacher model, the model learns to generate tokens that are more contextually relevant and less hallucinatory.
 </div>

-I began working with [senior PhD candidate Zihao He](https://zihaohe123.github.io/) at [SEA (Socially-Embedded AI) Lab](https://lermanlab.github.io/) led by Professor [Kristina Lerman](https://www.isi.edu/people/lerman/about) to study the effects of KD on LLM Hallucinations.
+I began working with Dr. [Zihao He](https://zihaohe123.github.io/) at [SEA (Socially-Embedded AI) Lab](https://lermanlab.github.io/) led by Professor [Kristina Lerman](https://www.isi.edu/people/lerman/about) to study the effects of KD on LLM Hallucinations.

 <h4><b>Experiments</b></h4>